How To Choose The Right Bat Size

 - Put the knob of the bat at the center of your child’s chest; they should be able to reach out and grab the barrel of the bat.

 DROP: If you are buying a bat for the first time, focus on the length and height, and you don’t have to worry about drop.
 Drop is a measurement of the difference between the length and the weight.
 While Kotsay says drop is important, he also says, “Most of the time if you test the weight of the bat, you will also be testing the drop.
 Some bats with a bigger barrel will carry the weight on the end of the bat.
 It’s a personal preference, but the weight distribution can make a difference to swing speed as well.”
 Also, make sure you buy the right barrel size.
 USA Baseball requires the barrel size be 2 1/2 inches or 2 5/8 inches.
 USSSA allows those two sizes, plus 2 3/4 inch barrels.

 Lastly, Kotsay’s best piece of advice maybe this, “You don’t have to buy the top of the line bat, especially if your child is starting out.
 Look for models from previous years on sale.
 They are just as good.”

 Bats are a good piece of equipment to buy used.
 Check out stores like Play It Again Sports, which carry both used and new bats, for many different options.
-They carry the big name brands and can help you when it comes to selecting the right bat.
+They carry the big name brands and can help you when it comes to selecting the right bat. like this.
+You can also find good sales, like these DeMarini bats at 45% off right now.
 Happy shopping!
 Let us know how it goes.